-- 1. A COMPLETED APPLICATION FOR COA which is available from the Dayton Planning Department or online at www.daytonwa.com.
-Include a description of the proposed modifications to the existing building and/or proposed new building.
-Consider: Does the proposed work alter or affect the character defining features of the existing building or, in the case of new construction, the surrounding character of the streetscape? - 2.
+- 1. A COMPLETED APPLICATION FOR COA which is available from the Dayton Planning Department or online at www.daytonwa.comcolumbiaco.com.
+Include a description of the proposed modifications to the existing building-and/or proposed new building.
+Consider: Does the proposed work alter or affect the character defining features of the existing building-or-right: number of the case of new construction, the surrounding character of the streetscape? - 2.
 DRAWINGS, if applicable and as appropriate, including: - a.
 Site Plan that indicates the dimensions of the lot, the location of existing buildings, and the location of additions or new buildings.
 Also to be indicated: parking, signs, fencing, and open areas. - b.
 Floor Plan - c.
 Exterior Elevations, including window designs and exterior lighting - d.
 Sketches - e.
 Sectional views - f.
 Sign design - g.
 Detail drawings of new or altered architectural features and trim - 3.
 A DESCRIPTION OR SAMPLE OF NEW EXTERIOR MATERIALS to be used, including but not limited to the types of windows, roofing, and siding. - 4.
-HISTORIC PHOTOGRAPHS: When reviewing projects within the Historic Districts, the DHPC refers to historic photographs of buildings, sites, and streetscapes.
+HISTORIC PHOTOGRAPHS: When reviewing projects within the Historic Districtson the local historic register, the DHPC refers to historic photographs of buildings, sites, and streetscapesthe property.
 Applicants should feel free to use such photographs as an aid during the planning and review process.
 Many historic and "as is" photographs of historic structures and streetscapes can be found in the Dayton Planning Department, and copies are available to applicants.